materiaraiding/materiaraiding-old/tea.md

 BJ will cast **Flarethrower** on the closest player, a conal fire AoE.
 This should be baited by the MT, who will point it towards the water tornado on the B waymark, deleting it so it will not explode.
 Other players should take care to not be too close to BJ and also not be in a position to be hit by the AoE (it is usually not lethal but still hurts).

 CC will cast **Limit Cut**, becoming **invulnerable** and placing a **Plasma Shield** in front of him.
 This shield needs to be bursted down and can only be damaged from the front, which is why we made OT face him inwards before.
 If the shield is not quickly destroyed (approximately 5 seconds, 2 GCDs), CC will receive a **Damage Up** buff and shortly wipe the raid.
+Once the shield is down, you can damage CC again.

 After both mechanics conclude, supports should vertically line up in the middle. <br> From north to south: MT -> Lightning Healer -> Other Healer -> OT.

 DPS will then do their 3rd pass:
 - If DPS currently hold the Nisi's, they should check the party list debuffs to see which support needs the colour they have for Verdict and pass to them.
-- If supports currently hold the Nisi's, DPS should check which colour they need for Verdict and pass to them.
+- If supports currently hold the Nisi's, DPS should check which colour they need for Verdict and walk over them.

 ### After Third Pass - Gavel